EDohmen/denofo/README.md

 We have two publications linked to our de novo gene annotation format and the DENOFO
 toolkit:

-- Application Note: ([coming soon](https://github.com/EDohmen/denofo)) An Application Note introducing the denofo toolkit
+- [DeNoFo: a file format and toolkit for standardised, comparable de novo gene annotation (2025) E. Dohmen, M. Aubel, L. A. Eicholt, P. Roginski, V. Luria, A. Karger, A. Grandchamp; bioRxiv 2025.03.31.644673](https://doi.org/10.1101/2025.03.31.644673) An Application Note introducing the denofo toolkit
 - Review: ([coming soon](https://github.com/EDohmen/denofo)) A review introducing the concepts and decisions for the standardised de novo annotation format